Development Environment

 We like tests (especially integration tests), so please make sure you thoroughly test your code.

-Prior to making a Pull Request make sure that ALL tests pass:
+Prior to making a Pull Request make sure that ALL tests pass, once you push your branch GitHub Actions CI will execute all the service and Cypress tests.

 Provide the following properties to run the service tests against PostgreSQL: